 or MATH 240 and at least one MATH or STAT

 course numbered 350 or above, or have completed at NIU

 two MATH or STAT courses numbered 350 or

 - All students must have completed, or be enrolled in,

 - All students must have passed the Test of Academic Proficiency of the Illinois Licensure Testing System or complete the ACT with writing substitution for the TAP.

 All students must maintain the above GPA requirements and complete the clinical experiences with a grade of S in order to be retained in the program and to student teach.
 Students must conduct themselves in a professional manner during all clinical experiences, including student teaching, in order to be retained in the program.

-All students must have completed all discipline course requirements, professional education course requirements, and the additional requirements for teacher licensure in mathematics and must pass the Mathematics Content Area Test of the Illinois Licensure Testing System.
+All students must have completed all discipline course requirements, professional education course requirements, and the additional requirements for educator licensure in mathematics and must pass the Mathematics Content Area Test and the edTPA of the Illinois Licensure Testing System.